LinaSeto/power-outage-impact/README.md

 To prepare the data, I will split the data using a train-test split with 75% training data and 25% test data.

 ## Baseline Model
+For my baseline model, I used a Decision Tree Classifier to predict whether a power outage is major.
+I used three features: `'CLIMATE.REGION'` (nominal), `'CAUSE.CATEGORY'` (nominal), and `'POPPCT_URBAN'` (quantitative).
+Two are nominal and one is quantitative.
+I one hot encoded the two nominal categorical variables `'CLIMATE.REGION'` and `'CAUSE.CATEGORY'` and simply passed `'POPPCT_URBAN'` through.

+Using the default hyperparameters for the Decision Tree Classifier, I trained the model and tested the accuracy of the training and test data.
+The training accuracy was about 0.8880 and the test accuracy was about 0.8717.
+This means the model accurately predicted about 87.17% of unseen data, generalizing relatively well.
+Because these values are not very different, the model did not overfit.
+However, there seems to be room to improve.
+This can also be seen in the **F1-score** of the test data, which was about **0.8693**.
+The metrics indicate that the model did relatively well, but also show room for improvement.

 ## Final Model